nihalahmed07/CodSoft-Task-1-ToDo-List/TASK2 Quote of the Day/README.md

 ## Usage

 1. Open the app to view the quote of the day.
-2. Swipe left or right to browse through past quotes.
+2. Swipe left browse new quotes.
-3. Tap the star icon to save a quote to your favorites.
+3. Tap the bookmark icon to save a quote to your favorites.
 4. Use the share button to share quotes on social media.

 ## Contributing